Important Updates for Spring 2021 Semester

 Williams Motorcoach Transport will be operating shuttles.
 Urgent questions about transportation to campus should be directed to Matt Sheehy.

 Q: If I want to change my housing assignment, how do I do so?
-Will there be housing mini-lotteries this year?
+Will there be housing mini-lotteries this semester?

-A: Sadly, there won’t be mini-lotteries this year.
+A: Sadly, there won’t be mini-lotteries this semester.
 However, students may request a housing change through the Housing Appeals (HART) process.
-The bar for changes will be rather high this year, as housing moves could be complicated due to COVID issues.
+The bar for changes will be rather high this year, as housing moves are complicated due to COVID issues.

 Q: Where can I find more info on Housing Appeals?

 Q: What buildings will be used for quarantine & isolation?

 A: Dodd & CDE, plus a handful of smaller college-owned buildings.
 These buildings will not be available for general housing selection.